anuj1102001/SHOPLY-ECOMMERCE-SITE/README.md

 # 🛍️ SHOPLY - Fashion Retail Website

 **SHOPLY** is a modern and responsive fashion retail website built with HTML, CSS, and JavaScript.
-Inspired by top-tier design platforms like Nike.com, SHOPLY blends stylish visuals with clean code to deliver an engaging online shopping experience.
+Inspired by top-tier design platforms , SHOPLY blends stylish visuals with clean code to deliver an engaging online shopping experience.

 ## 🌟 Features